-- With a whisk, beat in the egg one at a time until the mixture is well combined and form a smooth thick paste.
+- With a whisk, beat in the egg one at a time until the mixture is well combine and form a smooth thick paste.

-- Using a piping bag, scoop the dough into the piping bag and push it to the part where the corner is snipped off.
+- Using a piping bag, scoop the dough into the piping bag and push it to the part where the corner is snippe off.

 - Squeeze and pipe the dough onto a baking sheet lined with parchment paper.
 When piping the dough, pipe it in a small coil shape.
 Leave enough rooms in between each pastry.